 LACPA’s plans to support the implementation of the Code by its members since 2014 have primarily focused on including the IESBA Code into its continuing professional development curriculum, as well as calling the Professional Ethics Advisory Committee of the association to promote the Code and assist members in understanding it for application.
 However, it is not clear if LACPA has progressed with the execution of these activities.

+As a matter of priority, LACPA is also strongly encouraged to update its SMO Action Plan to indicate progress it has made and current status of the draft law changes.
+The 2021 version of the International Code of Ethics is now available, which namely differs from the 2020 Handbook by including approved revisions that will become effective in December 2022, such as: revisions to non-assurance services, fees, and objectivity of an engagement quality reviewer.
 Furthermore, the association should include in its SMO Action Plan specific plans regarding its activities to provide members with the Code, address differences with the IESBA Code, provide translations (if needed), as well as specific activities to educate its members.
 Lastly, the association should consider plans to participate in the international-standard setting process by providing comments and response to exposure drafts and other consultation issued by the IESBA.

-The LACPA reports that it has been actively engaged with the Ministry of Finance (MoF), the entity responsible for the adoption of public sector accounting standards, to promote and support the adoption of IPSAS.
-2015 was a turning point after the LACPA took the initiative to arrange a special three day technical congress on IPSAS with the MoF and in collaboration with the IPSASB as part of an educational and awareness campaign it started in 2014.
-Participants in the congress were all senior and upper level management of governmental departments as well as the association’s members.
-Following the event, the LACPA received a recommendation from the MoF to form a committee comprised of representatives from regulators to establish a work plan aimed at preparing an adoption and implementation plan of the IPSAS.
+LACPA reports that it has been actively engaged with the Ministry of Finance (MoF), the entity responsible for the adoption of public sector accounting standards, to promote and support the adoption of IPSAS.
+2015 was a turning point after LACPA took the initiative to arrange a special three day technical congress on IPSAS with the MoF and in collaboration with the IPSASB as part of an educational and awareness campaign it started in 2014.
+Participants in the congress were all senior and upper-level management of governmental departments as well as the association’s members.
+Following the event, LACPA received a recommendation from the MoF to form a committee comprised of representatives from regulators to establish a work plan aimed at preparing an adoption and implementation plan of the IPSAS.

 The association’s plans following the congress focus on the formation of the committee with regulators and inclusion of the IPSAS into its activities, events, and publications.

-The Accountancy Profession Act No. 364 of 1994 and the bylaws of the LACPA establish the rules and procedures for investigative and disciplinary (I&D) system of the association, which are subject to the approval of the Ministry of Finance.
-All CPAs must be licensed and registered members of the LACPA; therefore, its system applies to all professional accountants.
+The Accountancy Profession Act No. 364 of 1994 and the bylaws of LACPA establish the rules and procedures for investigative and disciplinary (I&D) system of the association, which are subject to the approval of the Ministry of Finance.
+All CPAs must be licensed and registered members of LACPA; therefore, its system applies to all professional accountants.

-The LACPA reports that since 2014 it has been in the process of reforming its I&D system to ensure it fulfills the requirements of SMO 6 (revised 2012).
+LACPA reports that since 2014 it has been in the process of reforming its I&D system to ensure it fulfills the requirements of SMO 6 (revised 2012).
 The process includes redrafting the Act No. 364 and its bylaws as well as establishing the necessary internal structure, mechanisms, and processes.

-In setting up the procedures and processes, the LACPA states it is including the following to ensure a fully operational system: a complaints box, a confidential case register, an investigative body, a disciplinary board, an appeals board, and a court appeals process.
+In setting up the procedures and processes, LACPA states it is including the following to ensure a fully operational system: a complaints box, a confidential case register, an investigative body, a disciplinary board, an appeals board, and a court appeals process.
 To support the implementation of the system, the association reports that it also launched an awareness campaign clarifying the responsibilities of CPAs towards the profession, clients, and users of financial statements and explaining the functioning of the I&D system to raise the public’s awareness on how to file complaints.

-Although the LACPA indicates it has established ongoing processes to ensure the system is operating properly and that the procedures are in line with international standards, the status of the reforms and current level of fulfillment of the system with SMO 6 requirements is unclear.
+Although LACPA indicates it has established ongoing processes to ensure the system is operating properly and that the procedures are in line with international standards, the status of the reforms and current level of fulfillment of the system with SMO 6 requirements is unclear.

 Financial reporting standards in Lebanon are set by the Ministry of Finance.
 Most companies are required to prepare annual financial statements using the IFRS, then referred to as International Accounting Standards (IAS), according to Ministerial Decree No. 6258 of 1996 and 673/1 of 2001.

-With IFRS partially adopted, the LACPA’s focus has been on supporting its members with the implementation of the standards.
+With IFRS partially adopted, LACPA’s focus has been on supporting its members with the implementation of the standards.
 The association has had ongoing plans in place since 2014 to raises awareness on the importance of the implementation of IFRS by providing information on new and revised standards to its members in LACPA’s magazines and publications.

-In 2014, the LACPA signed a memorandum of understanding with the Association of Chartered Certified Accountants (ACCA) to use ACCA’s Diploma in International Financial Reporting (Dip IFR) materials to provide training to all its members.
+In 2014, LACPA signed a memorandum of understanding with the Association of Chartered Certified Accountants (ACCA) to use ACCA’s Diploma in International Financial Reporting (Dip IFR) materials to provide training to all its members.
 No further information is available

-The LACPA reports that it participates in international knowledge sharing and learning events aimed at furthering the adoption of IFRS globally.
+LACPA reports that it participates in international knowledge sharing and learning events aimed at furthering the adoption of IFRS globally.
 The associations plans to further support IFRS implementation include: (i) introduction of training courses on specific IFRS topics, which feature in various IASB pronouncements; (ii) upgrades to LACPA’s website to facilitate publication of up-to-date information on IFRS and IFRS for SMEs; (iii) organization of a two-day event on “IFRS for SMEs” in collaboration with the business community; and (iv) facilitating access to IFRS in Arabic for its members.

-In 2016, the LACPA also planned to on board a technical advisor to submit comments to the exposure drafts of new and revised IFRS.
+In 2016, LACPA also planned to on board a technical advisor to submit comments to the exposure drafts of new and revised IFRS.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.